autopulated/dynamodm/readme.md

 protection has been enabled for the table.

 ### async Table.destroyConnection()
-Clears the state of this table, and if the underlying [DynamoDB client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-dynamodb/) was created by this table (if it was not passed in as an option), calls and awaits
+Clears the state of this table connection, and if the underlying [DynamoDB client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-dynamodb/) was created by this table (if it was not passed in as an option), calls and awaits